polydawn/rio/doc/dev/README.md

 -----------

 - `go.polydawn.net/rio` -- main package.
 Interface definitions.
 Other projects using `rio` as a library should import this package -- and few others.
 - `go.polydawn.net/rio/fs` -- types for paths, and an abstract filesystem.
-All `rio` code uses this when describing files.
+All `rio` code uses this when describing files and filesystem metadata.
   - `go.polydawn.net/rio/fs/osfs` -- a concrete implementation of the `fs` interfaces, implemented with a regular filesystem.
+- `go.polydawn.net/rio/fsOp` -- operations on filesystems.
+Distinct from `fs` because `fsOp` is more intention-oriented; `fs` is a fairly direct proxy to syscalls, and much less friendly.
 - `go.polydawn.net/rio/warehouse/*` -- implementations of storage warehouses.
 Local filesystem, S3, GCS, IPFS... each get their own package under here.
 - `go.polydawn.net/transmat/*` -- implementations of filesystem packing formats.
 E.g. `tar`.
   - REVIEW: so is this name a bug and the whole package should be `s/transmat/packing/`??
 Probably